embeepea/php-intro/README.md

 ##*ex8.php*

 Make a copy of your _ex4.php_ called _ex8.php_, and modify it so that along with the station details, it prints the temperature at the station for April 15, 2010.
+Your program's output should look something like this:

 > <table>
 > <tr>